Lenses & mirrors

 EUV needs mirrors

-ASML is developing a next-generation EUV platform that increases the numerical aperture from 0.33 NA to 0.55 (‘High-NA’).
-This platform has a novel optics design and significantly faster stages.
-It will enable geometric chip scaling beyond the next decade, offering a resolution capability that is 70% better than our current EUV platform.
-The High-NA platform has been designed to enable multiple future nodes, starting at the 3 nm Logic node and followed by Memory nodes at similar density.
+The High NA platform will enable geometric chip scaling beyond the next decade.
+It’s designed to enable multiple future nodes, starting at the 2 nm Logic node and followed by Memory nodes at a similar transistor density.

 Overachieving with overlay control